Entering the UK in 2026: Rules, ETA & Border Guide

 a.
 Prohibited Items

-1. Illegal and controlled drugs: All forms of illegal narcotics are strictly prohibited.
+• Illegal and controlled drugs: All forms of prohibited narcotics.

-2. Offensive weapons: This includes flick knives, butterfly knives, disguised blades, and other items considered offensive weapons.
+• Offensive weapons: Including flick knives, disguised blades and other prohibited weapons.

 b.
 Restricted Items

-Certain items can be brought into the UK but are subject to restrictions and may require licenses or permits:
+Some items may be brought into the UK but are subject to quantity limits, licensing requirements or specific conditions:

-a.
-Firearms and ammunition: A valid license and special declarations are required.
+• Firearms and ammunition: A valid UK licence and prior authorisation are required.

 3. Pets

-The UK operates a framework to bring pet dogs, cats and ferrets into the country.
-Different rules and procedures apply to other types of animals.
+The UK operates a regulatory framework for bringing pet dogs, cats and ferrets into the country.
+Different rules apply to other types of animals.

-b.
-Rabies Vaccination: Pets need to be vaccinated against rabies, with a 21-day waiting period after the primary vaccination before they can enter the UK.
+• b.
+Rabies Vaccination: A valid rabies vaccination is required, with a waiting period after primary vaccination before travel.

 Section E: Moving Personal Belongings to the UK

-If you’re moving belongings to the UK, you’ll need to meet the relevant rules and regulations that may apply to move the items or objects in question through customs.
+If you’re moving belongings to the UK, you must comply with the relevant customs and tax rules that apply to the importation of personal property.

 1. Shipping Personal Items to the UK

-When packing, use sturdy, high-quality packing materials to protect your belongings during transit, and label each box clearly with your name, destination address in the UK, and a list of contents for easy identification and customs processing.
+When packing goods for shipment, use appropriate protective materials and clearly label each box with your name, UK destination address and an inventory of contents to assist with customs processing.

 Section F: Taking Cash In and Out of the UK

-There is no limit to the amount of cash you can bring into or take out of the UK.
-However, certain rules apply when larger amounts are concerned.
+There is no upper limit on the amount of cash you may bring into or take out of the UK.
+However, declaration requirements apply when carrying significant sums.

 1. Cash Threshold and Declaration

-You can make a declaration using the HMRC form either online or at the point of entry.
-The declaration should include details of the origin of the cash, its intended use, and your personal information.
+You can make a declaration online before travel or upon arrival, using the official HMRC process.
+The declaration will require details of the origin of the funds, their intended use and your personal details.

 2. Consequences of Non-Compliance